-Enjoy an international dining experience with recipes that have little to no prep.
-How does this fried rice-inspired Singapore Rice sound?
+Enjoy an international dining experience with a recipe that has little to no prep.
+Try this fried rice-inspired Singapore Rice, tonight!

 Our take on a takeout favorite is sure to be a crowd-pleaser!
 This irresistible Singapore Rice is full of flavor and packed with protein.